njkmr0027/developer.concur.com/README.md

 You may also run the following commands:

     1. `bundle install` (this only needs to be done one time)
-    2. `bundle exec middleman build` (each time) to generate a fresh set of static files containing your updated Markdown changes.
+    2. `bundle exec middleman build` (each time)

+    This will generate a fresh set of static files containing your updated Markdown changes.

 From there you can simply click on the **Go Live** button in VS Code to view your updated changes.